-- 1. The applicant is a looked after child or previously looked after child1 - 2.
-The applicant is from Reading Girls' School (partner school). - 3.
-The permanent home address of the applicant is within the designated area of the school and the applicant is Pupil Premium or Service Premium child2.
-Documentary evidence that the parent has been or is in receipt of the appropriate support payment entitling the child to Pupil Premium or Service Premium will be required. - 4.
-The permanent home address of the applicant is within the designated area of the school and this home address is the address of the parent/carer and the applicant. - 5.
-Applicants whose home address is NOT in the designated area of the school.
+- 1. The applicant is a looked after child or previously looked after child2 - 2.
+The permanent home address of the applicant is within Priority Areas 1 and 2 of the designated area of the school as at 31st August 2021 and the applicant is a Pupil Premium or Service Premium child3.
+Documentary evidence that the parent has been or is in receipt of the appropriate support payment entitling the child to Pupil Premium or Service Premium will be required. - 3.
+The applicant's home address is within Priority Area 1 of the designated area of the school and this home address is the permanent address of the parent/carer and the applicant at 31st August 2021.